awsles/AzureExtensions/Ax.Cosmos/README.md

 * Fill in *location* property in AxCosmosContext Object.
 This is a known issue in that the underlying API does not return the location for some unknown reason.

+* Figure out how to *retrieve* the current throughput (RU/Sec) for a database container.

 ### Implementation Notes
 This module is itself implemented in PowerShell using a combination of the Azure **AzResource** cmdlets (Get-AzResource, New-AzResource, Remove-AzResource) and by calling Cosmos REST APIs directly.